fullphat/halon/README.md

 # RedSquare

-A Python-based micro web server that controls various light widgets.
+A Python-based micro web server that controls various LED matricies, LCD displays, LEDs and other nifty widgets.

 ## Concept